numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

         - Being inverses means composing them (applying one then the other) returns the original value

 - So now the function 2ᵗ = (eˡⁿ⁽²⁾)^ᵗ = eˡⁿ⁽²⁾ᵗ
-- Now our function is in terms of e, which we know how to differentiate
+- Now our function is in terms of e, which we know how to differentiate:
     - Let's apply the chain rule:
         - instead of 2ᵗ, we now have eˡⁿ⁽²⁾ᵗ
         - ln(2) is just a number (approximately 0.693), as e⁰·⁶⁹³ = 2